zygim4ntas/python-audio-equalizer/README.md

 # python-audio-equalizer
 A sleek, real-time audio equalizer for WAV files built in Python 3.13.
 Adjust bass, mid, and treble using a modern GUI, preview waveforms, and enjoy threaded audio playback.
-Beginner project

 # 🎚️ Python Audio Equalizer (Modern GUI)